MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-automate.md

 - Trigger when a data source refresh fails.
 - Trigger when a data source refresh succeeds.
 - Trigger when a threshold is crossed on a segment.
 The trigger is limited to crossing above the threshold.
 - Trigger when a threshold is crossed on a business measure.
-Only business measures with 1 dimension are supported.
+Only business measures with one dimension are supported.
 The trigger is limited crossing above the threshold.
 - Trigger when a full refresh of (data sources, segments, measures,...) is completed.
 - Trigger when a refresh of the unification process (map, match, merge) is completed.